tusharsaran/datastructures/Tree/Readme.md

  <br>

- 7. insert :  inserting data in a tree.
+ 7. <b><u>insert :</u></b>  inserting data in a tree.
 Here we will use the same logic applied for levelOrder traversal i.e. Queue.
-We will go level to level and find the first
-    empty subtree and insert the data in that tree.
+We will go level to level and find the first empty subtree and insert the data in that tree.

  <br>